Skip to main content

 Precious Metals Are Softer Than You’d Think!

-To answer our earlier question, precious metals are a lot softer than many of the surfaces you may come into contact with on a daily basis, so light scratches and scuffs will begin to develop on any solid gold or platinum piece as you first start to wear it.
-Generally speaking, we’ve found that the initial scratches and scuffs on platinum and gold jewelry will always look the most noticeable!
+When it comes to scratches on gold rings or platinum, it's all about softness—precious metals are softer than most surfaces you interact with daily.
+So light scratches and scuffs will begin to develop on any solid gold or platinum piece as you first start to wear it.
+Generally speaking, we’ve found that the initial scratches on gold rings or platinum jewelry will always look the most noticeable!

 As you continue wearing your engagement ring, it’ll actually start to accumulate more and more scratches until they blend together over time, developing into a lovely, soft sheen.
 Think of the rings of married friends and family members—they don't look as brand new and shiny (or matte) as yours, do they?